SumoLogic/sumologic-documentation/docs/cse/get-started-with-cloud-siem/cse-heads-up-display.md

 The **Insight Metrics** section displays the following metrics for the currently selected time range:

 * **Detection**.
-The average period of time between when the first event occurred (when the first Record in the Insight was generated) and when the Insight was generated, in days.
+The average period of time between when the first event happened (when the first Record in the Insight occurred) and when the Insight was generated, in days.
+(This differs from "dwell time", which is the time between when the first Record and the last Record occurred in an Insight.)
 * **Response**.
 The average response time, which is the average time between when an Insight was generated and when its status was set to **In Progress**, in seconds.
 * **Remediation**.
 The average remediation time, which is the average time between when the Insight was created and when its status was set to **Closed**, in seconds.